usdot-jpo-ode/wzdx/spec-content/enumerated-types/IncidentType.md

 Descriptions of the incidents causing disruptions to expected operations.

 ## Values
-Incident Type | Incident Value
+Incident Type | Incident Dewscription
 --- | ---
 `Crash` |  A crash interrupts normal operations.
 `Crash - Injury` | A crash involving and injury interrupts normal operations.